Erasmo Ramírez (right-handed pitcher)

-Erasmo José Ramírez Olivera (born May 2, 1990) is a Nicaraguan professional baseball pitcher who is a free agent.
+Erasmo José Ramírez Olivera (born May 2, 1990) is a Nicaraguan professional baseball pitcher for the Gary SouthShore RailCats of the American Association of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Tampa Bay Rays, Boston Red Sox, New York Mets, Detroit Tigers, Washington Nationals, and Minnesota Twins.
 Listed at 5 ft 10 in and 215 lb, he both throws and bats right-handed.
 He represents the Nicaraguan national team in international competition.

 Early years

 At the age of 12, Ramírez left his home in Nicaragua to attend school in San Salvador, El Salvador.
 The school which he attended, Fundación Educando a un Salvadoreño, was aimed at helping baseball and soccer athletes training in their respective sports, while also offering academic support.
 From there, Ramírez was discovered by Jorge Bahaia, who introduced him to Seattle Mariners scouts Ubaldo Heredia and Bob Engle.
 Engle also signed players José López, Ryan Rowland-Smith, and Carlos Triunfel.